Veralia/OS-USN/week3/assignment/readme.md

 ---

-## 🎯 Extra Problem: System Resource Monitor
+## 🎯 Extra: System Resource Monitor

 ### Description
 Create a real-time system monitor that displays CPU and memory usage of the top 5 most resource-intensive processes.